-However, this is also one of the brands with the most “error” advertising campaigns leading to a series of “boycott” movements of consumers around the world.
+However, H&M is also one of the brands with the most “error” advertising campaigns leading to a series of “boycott” movements of consumers around the world.
 And most recently, this brand has taken an action that makes citizens in two Asian countries get angry: China and Vietnam.

 Change online map to appease the Chinese market?